bempp/bempp-website/installation.md

 + Most GPU devices are much faster in single precision and we do not advise using Bempp in double precision on such devices.
-+ If Pocl is used we require at least version 1.3.
-The package in the current Ubuntu 18.04 LTS release is older and does not yet support Bempp-cl.
++ If Pocl is used we recommend version 1.3 or 1.4.
+Earlier versions are not supported and we noticed segfaults in more recent versions of pocl in conjunction with Bempp-cl kernels.
+The pocl version delivered with Ubuntu 20.04 works well. **Please be careful with conda as the automatically installed version of pocl from conda does not work with Bempp-cl.**
++ Recent versions of the Intel OpenCL CPU runtiime environment also work well.
+This can be installed in conda with `conda install intel-opencl-rt`.
 + The Apple CPU runtime environment is not compatible with Bempp-cl.

-We provide quick installation instructions with Pocl, but also test regularly with AMD and Nvidia runtime environments.
-This quick installation creates a working installation based on the Pocl ICD (Installable Client Driver).
-For the activation of other ICDs (e.g. from AMD or Nvidia) see further below.

 #### Using other compute devices
 Any compute device that provides a valid ICD can